Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Outlook

+An additional consideration in this model is the sole contribution of the interaction Hamiltonian to the aQPU's evolution.
+In presence of a non-trivial bare Hamiltonian for the memory system, additional considerations regarding energy-conservation would arise such as the use of battery systems~\cite{Chiribella2021,Castellano2025}.
+Furthermore, while both the clock as well as the memory register dynamics are in general quantum, the ticking is modeled stochastically making the connection between the control and the memory is incoherent.
+The upside of this approach is that the thermodynamic model is self-contained, though on the downside, the timekeeping errors lead to dephasing of the memory register state as already found in~\cite{Aaberg2014,Xuereb2023}, negatively impacting the computational fidelity.
+It remains open whether the thermodynamic resources could be used directly for the quantum computation akin to how classical computation is performed in the framework of thermodynamic computing~\cite{LipkaBartosik2024,Rolandi2026,Melanson2025}.

+An alternative, albeit experimentally more challenging way of connecting the quantum clock to the computation could use a coherent interaction instead of an stochastic ticking, as for example suggested in~\cite{Jordan2017}.
+Another fascinating approach to the autonomous control of quantum computations ~\cite{Woods2024} appeared during revisions of this manuscript.
+This works uses fully coherent control to improve the computational fidelity while leaving the autonomous reset of the control clock open.

-\paragraph*{Physical implementation of the aQPU.} Whilst the aQPU is useful as a theoretical framework for analyzing the thermodynamics of quantum computation, it also dares us to think about how necessary classical control is for quantum computation.
-Just as Feynman challenged the physics community to build the smallest possible heat engine~\cite{feynman1959plenty} , the aQPU challenges the community to build the smallest quantum mechanical computing device.
-The autonomy and quantum encoding of programs inherent of the aQPU make it a candidate starting point for such a challenge. \paragraph*{Thermodynamics of complexity \& computability in quantum computation.} Various measures of the complexity of a quantum state have been proposed.
-Namely the quantum Kolmogorov complexity~\cite{Muller_2008,MORA_2007,Lemus2024quantumkolmogorov} in its various forms promises to be a measure of the complexity of the operations required to generate a specific quantum state.
-But none thus far offer a path between the thermodynamic cost of generating a state and its complexity.
-The aQPU could be a suitable framework within which to examine this framework.
+To close, whilst the aQPU is useful as a theoretical framework for analyzing the thermodynamics of quantum computation, it also dares us to think about how necessary external control is for quantum computation.
+Just as Feynman challenged the physics community to build the smallest possible classical computer~\cite{feynman1959plenty}, the aQPU challenges the community to build the smallest quantum mechanical computing device.